-Interviews over the phone can be just as daunting as meeting face-to-face.
+Meeting face-to-face for an interview is currently out of the question for most industries.
+However, interviews over the phone can be just as daunting as meeting in person.
+Why?
 They’re often short, so you feel pressured to make the most of the time.
-You can’t see your interviewer’s body language or facial expressions, which makes it harder to build rapport and gauge receptivity.
-And that reduced nonverbal communication can lead to interruptions […]
+You can’t see your interviewer’s body language or facial expressions, which makes […]

 Writing a cover letter can feel like a struggle between simply checking all the boxes on your job application and using the opportunity to show what makes you a uniquely qualified candidate.
 One part of the process that often flies under the radar is how to end a cover letter.
-The end of your cover […]
+Your cover letter ending should […]

 Like during the Great Recession, many have lost their jobs and are now dealing with an uncertain future.
 Because there’s bound to be some longterm effect on the job market, we wanted to know how job seekers can best prepare themselves.
 We looked to the strategies that worked during the Great Recession.

 The job market and workplace are changing rapidly as the COVID-19 crisis forces more companies to operate remotely and layoff employees.
 Hiring has slowed and the unemployment rate continues to rise.
 We wanted to get an overhead view of the landscape, looking specifically toward employee sentiment, hiring trends, remote work obstacles, and the college recruiting […]